react-native-documents/document-picker/README.md

 # react-native-document-picker

+🚧🚧 GH discussions available 🚧🚧

-⚠️ NOTE: if you want to ask questions, we opened [GH discussions](https://github.com/rnmods/react-native-document-picker/discussions) for that purpose! 🤗 Issue tracker is now reserved for bugs only and issues not following the issue template will be closed.
+If you want to ask questions, we opened [GH discussions](https://github.com/rnmods/react-native-document-picker/discussions) for that purpose! 🤗 Issue tracker is now reserved for bugs and feature requests only and issues not following the issue template will be closed.
 Thank you!

-⚠️ NOTE: since version 3.3.2 we're using git version tags prefixed with `v`, eg. `v3.3.2`.
-This is a standard format and should mean no changes to your workflows.

 A React Native wrapper for: